 What to do when your child doesn’t like what other kids like

 Maybe you can relate.
 You’re so excited to have fun and want to introduce your child to activities most other kids enjoy.
 But her refusal to participate sends the thrill out the door and makes you feel resentful instead.
+Instead of playing with other kids at playdates, she’s off exploring on her own away from others.

 1. There’s no “right” way to play